- “Move ahead in time to when you have an accident.”

 Now that you have a deeper insight into past life regression and what it can do for you or your clients, I trust you will take a more serious look at your memories and how you can integrate them into your life for greater ease, self-awareness, and spiritual growth.
 If you still have questions about past life regression, please post them below.

 - Someone who uses leading language.
 There is an essential difference between guiding and leading.
-Leading questions and statements have been shown to create false memories or, at the very least, can create a breach in the rapport between a client and a regressionist.
-Here is a list of questions or statements that guide and a list of those that lead:
+Leading questions and statements have been shown to create false memories or, at the very least, to breach the rapport between a client and a regressionist.
+Here is a list of questions or statements that guide, and a list of those that lead:

 Guide: